AI Slop and the Software Commons: Preventing the Collapse

 \citeauthor{hardin1968tragedy}'s framing names the problem; it does not prescribe a response.
 For that, we draw on \citeauthor{ostrom1990governing}'s empirical work on commons governance~\cite{ostrom1990governing}, which documented communities that sustain shared resources without privatization or top-down control. \citeauthor{ostrom1990governing} identified eight design principles common to enduring commons institutions.

-As the software engineering community articulates norms and proposes mitigations in response to the deluge of slop, we organize these around Ostrom's principles, drawing each into a prescription for the actors whose decisions shape the software commons: tool developers, team leads, organizational leadership, educators, and the communities that span them.
+As the software engineering community articulates norms and proposes mitigations in response to the deluge of slop, we organize these around Ostrom's principles, drawing each into a prescription for the actors whose decisions shape the software commons: tool developers, team leads, organizational leadership, and educators, together with the communities that span them.

 \textbf{Clearly defined boundaries.} A commons institution must delineate what is in and what is out and define who takes from the commons.
 For AI-assisted software, this means \textit{provenance}: metadata on every artifact identifying what the model produced, what the human edited, and what was unaided.
 Tool developers should make provenance a default property of generated code rather than an opt-in.
 Educators should draw the same line in coursework, distinguishing tasks that students must demonstrate unaided from those they may delegate to a model.